wannier-developers/wannier90/docs/docs/user_guide/wannier90/parameters.md

 Whether or not to use preconditioning to speed up the minimization of the spreads.
-This is based on the same idea as the classical Tetter-Payne-Allan preconditionning for DFT and dampens the high-frequency oscillations of the gradient due to contributions from large real lattice vectors.
+This is based on the same idea as the classical Teter-Payne-Allan preconditioning for DFT and dampens the high-frequency oscillations of the gradient due to contributions from large real lattice vectors.
 It is useful when the optimization is slow, especially on fine grids.
 When `optimisation<3`, this uses a slower